ori-orion/orion_actions/README.md

 # orion_actions
 This repo will contain all of the rosmsgs, actions

+This branch "rosplan_tiago" supports Catherine's summer research project (2022) on ROSPlan planner with Tiago, working on MELODIC and Python2.7.

 Please add all actions, messages and service definitions to this folder.
 These should also be documented in the readme.

 ## Example of adding actions to the repo